Bremen VFW Post 2791

 We currently host many functions at the Post, such as Lenten Friday Fish Fry events, spaghetti dinners, fundraiser's and District functions.
 Please browse thru our site to find out more about these events and functions.
 We are always in the process of improving our site on a regular basis so we can provide you with current and relevant information.
 Please be patient, it took us over 75 years to get this far.

 Congratulations are in order for our newly elected Officers.
-Fred Cagle will lead the Post in 2021-2022.
-Christine Hansley is the newly elected President of the VFW Auxiliary.
-The new leaders and their elected and appointed Officers take over at the close of our Department Convention in June 2021, and will serve in their offices until the next convention in 2022
+Fred Cagle will continue to lead the Post in 2022-2023 and Chris Hansley will continue to lead our VFW Auxiliary.
+The new leaders and their elected and appointed Officers take over at the close of our Department Convention in June of 2022, and will serve in their offices until the next convention in 2023.

 The Veterans of Foreign Wars of the United States is a nonprofit veterans service organization comprised of eligible veterans and military service members from the active, guard and reserve forces.